-So pleased to have received this review from the prestigious Library Journal and the rich 5 star review on Amazon.
+So pleased to have received a review from the prestigious Library Journal:

 Amazon Review, June 26, 2017